How to Resolve Team Conflicts When You’re Working from Home

 • Play it forward: This technique can be used when you want a person to consider the negative results that can result from their perspective.
 Getting them to draw their own conclusion is far less threatening than if you bluntly state your opinions about their idea or perspective.
 “I can see how [restate their idea].
 How might that impact [insert your concern]?”

 • Two Truths: Sometimes the person you’re engaged in a conflict with is only recognizing their side of the issue.
-Start by acknowledging the truth of what they said, and then add the truth you hold which is different.
-Very often two counter-balancing ideas can both be true at the same time.
+Start by acknowledging the truth of what they said, and then add the truth you hold that is different.
+Very often, two counter-balancing ideas can both be true at the same time.
 Say, “It’s true that…It’s also true that…”

-• What Else: Sometimes the person who you’re engaged in a conflict with has a half-baked perspective that, with a little help, could be better.
+• What Else: Sometimes the person with whom you’re engaged in a conflict has a half-baked perspective that, with a little help, could be better.
 Say, “My understanding of your idea is [restate your understanding of their idea].
 So what else do we need to include with this idea?
 What might be missing?”

 Grab the bull by the horns